 Building for the Future

-In the early 2000s, Local 988’s membership reached a low point, bottoming out around 3,000 members.
+In the early 2000s, Local 988’s membership reached a low point, sinking to around 3,000 members.
 Since then, through hard work and diligent organizing, membership has grown to nearly 8,000.

 Houston area Teamsters can be proud of historic victories on behalf of these workers, including the workers at WCA, the first organized trash hauler in the Houston area, and Southern Glazer’s.
 Local 988 remain committed to improving the lives of workers along the greater Texas Gulf Coast region, and continues working to grow its membership.